linkedin/pyexchange/docs/exchange2010.rst

       A property to set the recurrence type for the event.
 Possible values are: 'daily', 'weekly', 'monthly', 'yearly'.

+    .. attribute:: recurrence_interval

+      A property to set the recurrence interval for the event.
+This should be an int and applies to the following types of recurring events: 'daily', 'weekly', 'monthly'.
+      It should be a value between 1 and 999 for 'daily'.
+      It should be a value between 1 and 99 for 'weekly' and 'monthly'.

     .. attribute:: recurrence_end_date

       Should be a datetime.date() object which specifies the end of the recurrence.